All Episodes

 And here's Oliver Stone to how life has so improved under Marxist socialism in Venezuela.

-And because Ali Velshi, CNN, says that the American people totally understand economics, that's exactly what they think.
+And because Allie Velshi, CNN, says that the American people totally understand economics, that's exactly what they think.

-New Hampshire legislator wants her constituents to know that she thinks conservatives are the single biggest threat her state faces today.
+A New Hampshire legislator, New Hampshire legislator, wants her constituents to know that she thinks conservatives are the single biggest threat her state faces today.

 She wants to use her powers to legislate to pass measures that will restrict the freedoms of conservatives who live in New Hampshire.

-In a blog post made last month on the left wing site Blue Hampshire, third district state representative Democrat Cynthia Chase, and there's a picture of her here.
+In a blog post made last month on the left wing site Blue Hampshire, 3rd District State Representative Democrat Cynthia Chase, and there's a picture of her here.

 And that's all I'm going to say.